 Francine Shapiro suggests another technique to activate both sides of the brain: “alternate tapping your thighs (with the tips of your right index finger, then left index finger) at the same slow speed for the same for length of time (as she suggests above for the Butterfly Hug).”

 AMST not only used Bilateral Brain Stimulation, but also uses symbols to influence the subconscious mind.
-The language of the subconscious is dreams.
+The language of the subconscious is symbolic, like in our dreams.
 Advertisers and film producers know how to use the power of symbols.
-Commercials on television and on the internet motivate people to buy products.
+Commercials on television and on the internet motivate people to buy products with symbols.
 We can learn to use images to motivate ourselves.
 If we wish to use religious or spiritual images, AMST has the means to do so.